dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 ## 4 - Conclusion

 So the grid helper has become a kind of started thing to add to a scene when I am working out one or more simple demos of doing some kind of task in a basic threejs project of one kind or another.
-This is the main reason why I have wrote a post on this actually, so that I ca have a content piece to link to from a whole lot of other posts on threejs that I have wrote over the years that I edit now and then in which I am using the Grid Helper.
+This is the main reason why I have wrote a post on this actually, so that I ca have a content piece to link to from a whole lot of [other posts on threejs that I have wrote over the years](/categories/three-js) that I edit now and then in which I am using the Grid Helper.

+I guess that there is not much more to write about when it comes to the GridHelper alone, but maybe there is more to cover when it comes to other options for having something that will function as something that I often use the Grid helper for.